UPPMAX/programming_formalisms/docs/prereqs.md

 ## Python in VS Code

 - Step 1.
-Install a supported version of Python on your system, see above
+Install a supported version of Python on your system, see above.
 - Step 2.
 Install the Python extension for Visual Studio Code from the left menu bar.
 - Step 3.
 Open or create a Python file and start coding.
     - Example: make a hello.py script and run it with the "play" button.